 However, Oral-B brush heads are interchangeable, so, for the most part, it makes little differences which model number you choose; you can always buy different brush heads later.
 Sometimes there can be a difference in price simply because of the brush head.

 - Pro 2 2000 – Typically you will find this is one of the following variants (all of which are the same except for the brush heads they ship with)

 - Pro 2 2000N – This is the Pro 2 2000 with 1 x CrossAction brush head included in the box.
-The rubber grip on the handle is often blue.
+The rubber grip on the handle is often blue, although white options exist.

 - Pro 2 2000S – This is the Pro 2 2000 with 1 x Sensitive/Sensi Ultra Thin brush head included in the box.
 The rubber grip on the handle is often blue, although Black and white gripped versions exist too..

 - Pro 2 2000W – This is the Pro 2 2000 with 1 x 3D White brush head included in the box.
 The rubber grip on the handle is often pink.

 You should also be aware, there are a few extra variants, which are based on the Pro 2 2000.

 - Pro 2 2500 – This is the Pro 2 2000 with a travel case included in the box.
 See our hands on review.
 The rubber grip on the handle differs in colour depending on the brush head supplied.
 Usually, it is black or pink.

 - Pro 2 2700 – This is the Pro 2 2000 with 2 brush heads included in the box and a brush head stand to hold the 2 brush heads.
 The rubber grip on the handle is usually blue.

 - Pro 2 2900 – This is a two handle pack containing 2 x Pro 2 2000.
 The rubber grip on the handle is usually black on one handle and pink on the other.